vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ## 4 High-Level Design

  * SWSS changes:

-   + port_rates.lua
+   + port_flr.lua

+     New lua script which will
-      Enhance to collect and compute the FEC FLR on each port at an interval of 120 secs.
+       - Compute the FEC FLR on each port once in every 'port_stat POLL_INTERVAL * FEC_FLR_INTERVAL_FACTOR' secs.
        - Access the COUNTER_DB for already available counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES,
          and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_Si representing codewords with i symbol errors where i ranges from 0 to 15 in case of RS-544 FEC.
        - Store the computed FEC FLR (observed and predicted) and previous redis counter values back to the redis DB.

+   + portsorch.cpp
+     - Link "port_flr.lua" script as a plugin to PORT_STAT_COUNTER_FLEX_COUNTER_GROUP.

+   + flexcounterorch.cpp
+     - Enhance to update FEC_FLR_INTERVAL_FACTOR in the FLEX_COUNTER_DB.

  * Utilities Common changes:

    + portstat.py:
      The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR and FEC_FLR_PREDICTED columns.

+   + counterpoll/main.py
+     A new argument "fec-flr-interval-factor" will be added to exisiting "counterpoll poll" command

+     ```
+     root@sonic:~$ counterpoll port --help
+     Usage: counterpoll port [OPTIONS] COMMAND [ARGS]...

+       Port counter commands

+     Options:
+       --help  Show this message and exit.

+     Commands:
+       disable                  Disable port counter query
+       enable                   Enable port counter query
+       interval                 Set port counter query interval
+       fec-flr-interval-factor  Set port fec flr interval factor

+     root@sonic:~$ counterpoll port fec-flr-interval-factor --help
+     Usage: counterpoll port fec-flr-interval-factor [OPTIONS] FEC_FLR_INTERVAL_FACTOR

+       Set port fec flr interval factor

+     Options:
+       --help  Show this message and exit.
+     ```

 ### 4.1 Assumptions